auddye/k8-mapr-csi-demo/README.md

 # k8-mapr-csi-demo
 The procedure will walk you through setting up a single kubernetes master/worker node in Virtualbox.
 Using the CSI driver will will mount a MapR Cluster volume to pods statically and dynamically.

-To reference MapR provided test yamls see here: https://github.com/mapr/mapr-csi.git All yamls in this project were sourced from mapr-csi github and updated for local installation purposes.
+To reference MapR provided test yamls see here: [mapr-csi github!](https://github.com/mapr/mapr-csi.git) All yamls in this project were sourced from mapr-csi github and updated for local installation purposes.

 Using Virtualbox